Building your program of study

 For information regarding degree options and minor recommendations, view the Program Requirements page for the anthropology undergraduate program.

-Graduate students are assigned initial advisors upon admission into the applied anthropology program.
+Graduate students are assigned initial advisors upon admission.
 As your interests become clearer, you may choose a different advisor with expertise in your area of interest.

 You must receive your advisor’s release prior to registering for classes each semester.
 Also, you must submit an Advisor Approved Program of Study to the Graduate College before you complete 14 hours.